ifood/.github/DEVELOPMENT.md

 1. **Keep your PR small.** Small pull requests (~300 lines of diff) are much easier to review and more likely to get merged.
 Make sure the PR does only one thing, otherwise please split it.
 2. **Use descriptive titles.** It is recommended to follow this [commit message style](#commit-messages).
-3. **Test your changes.** Describe your test plan in your pull request description.
+3. **Test your changes.** And describe how to test your pull request.
 4. **CLA.** If you haven't already, [sign the CLA](https://github.com/ifood/.github/blob/main/CLA.md).
 5. **Related Issue.** All pull requests must have an issue associated, and specified in the message.